PredictionIO/PredictionIO-Docs/source/installation/index.rst

 First Steps with PredictionIO
 -----------------------------

-After you have installed PredictionIO, consider reading :doc:`quickstart` as the next step.
+After you have installed PredictionIO, consider reading :doc:`../tutorials/quickstart` as the next step.